amirh0ss3in/SoME4/script.md

 ### The Complexity of Finding the Ground State

-So, we return to our central question: how do you find the ground state of a system like this?
-The most direct, brute-force approach would be to check the conflict value for every single possible configuration of spins.
+The astute among you may ask me, but how do you find the ground state of a system like this?
+Well, the most direct, brute-force approach would be to check the conflict value for every single possible configuration of spins.

 But just how many configurations are there?